-Balkan: Unveiled – Energy Corruption in the Balkans27.
-June 2014. / SEE Energy News
+Balkan: Unveiled – Energy Corruption in the Balkans, SEE Energy News

 From Croatia to Montenegro, shady energy deals plague the region’s economy, according to a report to be published today (24 June) during the European Commission’s Sustainable Energy Week.